Can CSR Impact Employees’ Perceptions About Their Workplace?

 Achieving the right relationship between a company’s brand and its philanthropic or volunteer efforts is a delicate balancing act.
 But it’s well worth the effort.
 This whitepaper identifies four overarching principles that can guide a company in aligning corporate social responsibility activities with the corporate brand for authenticity and impact.

 CSR minus HR is PR.
-This is a great quote, originally appearing in the World Business Council for Sustainable Development Driving Success, which speaks to a common challenge faced by many CSR professionals today: when a firm’s CSR strategy is not aligned with its business strategy overall, and its HR strategy in particular, CSR…
+This quote, originally appearing in the World Business Council for Sustainable Development’s Driving Success, speaks to a common challenge faced by many CSR professionals today: when a firm’s CSR strategy is not aligned with its business strategy overall, and its HR strategy in particular, CSR activities – and the…